 7. Others Are Doing It Better Than Me

 That’s the most common demotivating habit I’m seeing around myself in the last few years.
-People are not doing things because they like doing things, or because doing things will make them feel better.
-They’re doing things because of the competition.
+Deep down, people are not doing things simply because they like doing things, or because doing things will make them feel better.
+Nope.
+They’re doing things because of the competition, because they want to win something (money, recognition, validation, you name it).
 And when the other guys are doing those things better, there’s no reason to continue, right?

 It’s a fundamental mistake.
-And it acts at a very deep level.
-Doesn’t matter if somebody is a better “put your desired quality here” than you.
+And it manifest at a very deep level.
+Doesn’t matter if somebody is a better “pick-your-quality-here” than you.
 Because it’s not about them.
 It’s about you.
 Your experiences.
 Your days and nights.
 Your life.

 Don’t hand it to somebody else.